SevaDer14/xen-explorer/README.md

 ## Web version is being developed!!!

-I saterted to work on a web version of the programm to make it more accessible.
+I started to work on a web version of the program to make its use more accessible.
 Eventually it will replace this version compeletely.
 Link to Repo: https://github.com/SevaDer14/xen-kit Deployed App: https://xen-ak2w30383-sevader14.vercel.app/ Follow updates on YouTube: https://www.youtube.com/channel/UCPDmqGWT3zj9m6EMznlEvEA